VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

 ## Important Notes

 1. **MVP Focus:** Only P0 features should be implemented initially
-2. **Firm-Level Isolation:** All data must be filtered by firm_id
+2. **Firm-Level Isolation:** All data must be filtered by firm_id - all users within a firm see the same documents, templates, and letters.
+All queries filter by firm_id for multi-tenancy.
-3. **Security First:** Authentication and authorization required for all endpoints
+3. **No Auth for MVP:** JWT authentication removed from MVP scope. firm_id will be provided via query parameter or header for MVP.
 4. **Error Handling:** Comprehensive error handling at all layers
 5. **Documentation:** Keep documentation updated as code is written

 ## Questions to Resolve

-1. Authentication system details (JWT implementation specifics)
+1. ~~Authentication system details (JWT implementation specifics)~~ - Deferred to post-MVP
 2. OpenAI API key management (AWS Secrets Manager vs environment variables)
 3. Frontend deployment strategy (S3 + CloudFront vs Vercel/Netlify)
 4. Database migration strategy (Alembic vs manual SQL)